Sri Lanka closes schools, limits work amid fuel shortage

 Sri Lanka has suspended repayment of about $7 billion in foreign loans due this year out of $25 billion to be repaid by 2026.
 The country’s total foreign debt is $51 billion.
 The finance ministry says the country currently has only $25 million in usable foreign reserves.

-Protesters have occupied the entrance to the president’s office for more than a month, calling for President Gotabaya Rajapaksa to resign.
+Protesters have occupied the entrance to the president’s office for more than a month, calling for Rajapaksa to resign.

 Months of anti-government rallies have led to the near-dismantling of the once-powerful ruling family, with one of the president’s brothers resigning as prime minister, and other siblings and a nephew leaving their Cabinet posts.
 Protesters accuse the Rajapaksas of triggering the crisis through corruption and misrule.